-- To strengthen the surveillance and control of infectious diseases and other cross-border health threats or issues of public health concern in the EU/EEA Member States and at EU level, supporting the implementation of Decision 1082/2013/EU; - To enhance response capacities for effective field investigation and communicable disease control at national and community level to meet public health threats; - To strengthen the European network of public health professionals through the use of shared standards and methods, good practices and common public health objectives; - To support cascading of training and capacity building within the Member States; - To facilitate multi-disciplinary cooperation in the above fields.
+To contribute to strengthening the prevention, preparedness, surveillance and control of infectious diseases and other cross-border health threats or issues of public health concern in the EU/EEA Member States and at EU level, supporting the implementation of Decision 1082/2013/EU;

+- To contribute to enhancing response capacities for effective field investigation and communicable disease control at European, national and community level to meet public health threats, in particular for the EU response to cross-bored threats to health; - To contribute to strengthening the European and global network of public health professionals through the use of state-of-the-art, shared standards and methods, good practices and common public health objectives; - To contribute to knowledge transfers and capacity building within and between Member States; - To facilitate innovative inter-disciplinary and multi-sector cooperation and communication to achieve the above objectives while adjusting to emerging needs. - To contribute to the reduction of disparity across Europe in the prevention, preparedness, surveillance and control of communicable diseases.